ECL2022PAI01/splunk-service/README.md

 * merge any changes from the release branch back to the master branch.

 ## Known problems
-1. If the evaluation window of the query is too short, the api might return an empty result which splunk-service treats as 0 and fails the evaluation.
-[Issue](https://github.com/keptn-sandbox/splunk-service/issues/10)
-2. There is an on-purpose 60s delay before the splunk metrics API is called.
-This is because, calling the metrics API earlier leads to incorrect data.
-[Issue](https://github.com/keptn-sandbox/splunk-service/issues/8)
-3. Does not support default queries for throughput, error rate, request latency etc., i.e., you have to enter the entire query.
-[Issue](https://github.com/keptn-sandbox/splunk-service/issues/9)
+1. Does not support default queries for throughput, error rate, request latency etc., i.e., you have to enter the entire query.

 ## License